 If you are planning on teaching in Busan with EPIK then you might want to take an in-class course, but otherwise you can take an online course.
 However, if you want to actually learn and be better prepared then I wouldn't take the cheapest or just any one.

-"I just completed the 120 hour online TEFL course.
-I am an experienced teacher, having taught Science and Gifted Education in the US for ten years prior to coming to Taiwan.
+"I am an experienced teacher, having taught Science and Gifted Education in the US for ten years prior to coming to Taiwan.
 Although teacher prep programs will help, many aspects of teaching EFL are unique.
 I wish I would have taken this course BEFORE I started teaching here three years ago.

 The methods and insights given in ESL Insider's 120 hour TEFL course could have saved me a lot of grief and disappointment.
 Now I am optimistic about starting a new school year armed with better lessons and a realigned perspective.
 Thank you, ESL Insider!"